pnnl/tesp/doc/Installing_Building_TESP.rst

     ~$ source tespEnv
     (TESP) ~$ cd ~/grid/tesp/examples
-    (TESP) ~/grid/tesp/examples$ exec python3 autotest_long.py &> long.log &
+    (TESP) ~/grid/tesp/examples$ ./autotest_long.sh

 The commandline that ran this autotest was executed in the background, so that can close the terminal, but don't close the VM.
 You can open terminal later and check progress by viewing the long.log.
 This subset of examples can take several days to run (roughly 49.8 hours in the results shown below) and at the end, prints a final results table showing the runtime in seconds for each test:

 .. code-block:: text